There many potential obstacles to high impact presenting.

-Intentions are about feelings.
+Intentions are about feelings

 Give considerable and careful thought to how you want them to feel about your message.

-We don’t just have one or two we literally have hundreds including the way we think, speak and present.
+We don’t just have one or two we literally have hundreds, including the way we think, speak and present.

 Given the fact that most habits are learned from others it’s easy to see why so many business presentations are the same.

-It doesn’t have to be that way though; all it takes is the mindfulness and courage to stand out from the crowd, challenge the status quo and to be different.
+It takes mindfulness and courage to stand out from the crowd, challenge the status quo and to be different.

 Think about the way you normally prepare for, craft and then deliver your presentations.

-– 2 People who are extremely confident
+– 1 Person who is extremely confident

-– 3 People who are extremely nervous
+– 2 People who are extremely nervous

 – 3 People who are comfortable

-As you can imagine that stifles learning a little.
+As you can imagine that’s not helpful